quinncomendant/ChipiChat.lbaction/README.md

 Prefix your message with one-or-more modifiers for enhanced functionality:

 - `(persona name)`: Use a predefined or custom [persona](#personas).
 - `N.N`: Adjust response randomness by using temperature value `N.N`, e.g., “1.5 why is the sky blue?”.
 - `4`: Use the GPT-4 model (requires GPT-4 API access).
 - `copy`: Automatically copy the response to the clipboard.
+- `image`: Generate an image with DALL·E and return the image URL.
 - `new`: Start a new conversation with no history.
 - `transient`: Exclude conversation history for this message.

 You can combine modifiers, e.g., “**code copy 4** js uuid function” sends “js uuid function” to *GPT-4* API with the *code persona* and *copies the response*.
 All modifiers must go at the beginning of the message.